PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs Reference to Needs`_.

+.. example:: Reference to Needs

    :need:`R_EXAMPLE_REQUIREMENT` is here like a customer requirement, where the :need:`S_EXAMPLE_SPECIFICATION` is our derivied specification.

 Embedded a Need in a Need
 =========================